vivekreddy2/email-guesser-app/README.md

 ## Project Description :

-This is react single page application with a form that accepts fields `fullName` and `domain`. and determines the email address of the given user
+This is react single page application with a form that accepts fields `fullName` and `domain` and determines the email address of the given user
 The UI is built using aws ui components.
 This application uses jest and react testing library for unit tests.

 ## Usage :